• Skip to primary navigation

 • Low-temperature slow roast:

-Place the roast in the oven and roast until the internal temperature reaches your preferred level.
+Place the roast in the oven and roast until the internal temperature reaches your preferred level you are comfortable with.
 These temperatures refer to the point at which the roast is removed from the low-temperature oven before the final high-heat sear:

-USDA recommended minimum: 145°F, followed by a 3-minute rest (skip the reverse sear)
+USDA recommended minimum: 145°F, followed by the rest per the recipe, but skip the reverse sear

 After resting and the final sear, the internal temperature will rise slightly.